OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="createmonitoreditems"></a>
 # **CreateMonitoredItems**
-> CreateMonitoredItemsResponse CreateMonitoredItems (CreateMonitoredItemsRequest? createMonitoredItemsRequest = null)
+> CreateMonitoredItemsResponse CreateMonitoredItems (CreateMonitoredItemsRequest createMonitoredItemsRequest = null)